jriguera/ansible-ironic-standalone/README.md

- * Since version 4 (Newton) the structure of the repository has changed according to the Ansible recommendations. *inventory* is a folder to keep the inventory(ies) with the main variables and the server(s) involved in the deployment (see *inventory.ini*).
+ * Since version 4 (Newton) the structure of the repository has changed according to the Ansible recommendations. *inventory* is a folder to keep the inventory(ies) with the main variables and the server(s) involved in the deployment (see *inventory.ini.sample*).
 The functionality is defined in 4 groups: `database`, `messaging`, `ironic-api`, `ironic-conductor` with the variables for each group in *inventory/group_vars*.
 This setup allows you to add servers to each group and setup clusters for Ironic API and Conductor.
- The *vars* folder keeps the variables to define the images to deploy and the rules to enroll new discovered servers by inspector.
+ The *vars* folder keeps the variables (grouped per $deployment) to define the images to deploy and the rules to enroll new discovered servers by inspector.
  Change the rules according to your infrastructure.

  * Ironic Python Agent has two official flavors Coreos IPA and Tiny IPA, both are downloaded, but the one defined as default in the inventory